HouseElves/kanji_time_public/docs/source/data/index.rst

 Kanji Time draws stroke order diagrams using scalable vector graphics files from the KanjiVG project.
 These SVG files provide structural metadata for each stroke, radical group, and drawing order.

 The `KanjiSVG` class acts as a cached drawing server.
-We instantiate this class for a particular glyph, and then call specialized drawing methods that create diagrams for stroke sequences, ruled practice cells, and the kanji character itself.
-In particular,
+Kanji Time instantiates this class for a particular glyph and uses the specialized drawing methods (below) to create SVG content for output.

     - `draw_stroke_steps()` - creates a step-by-step sequence of cells with one new stroke per cell,
     - `draw_practice_strip()` - draws the kanji with each stroke labeled with its sequence number followed by empty practice cells, and,
     - `draw_glyph()` - draws the kanji with optional radical highlighting.

 The system uses `svgwrite` for drawing and `xml.etree.ElementTree` for SVG parsing.
-Each drawing method returns a ready-to-render SVG object that Kanji Time integrates directly into report output.
+Each drawing method returns a ready-to-render SVG object that Kanji Time integrates directly into a report.

 ----